tlaukkan/code-reality/Readme.md

 This is work in progress...

-code-reality framework enables building networked extended reality (XR) experiences with A-Frame.
+Code Reality framework enables building networked extended reality (XR) experiences with A-Frame.

 aframe-dataspace servers provide a shared space to store and transmit scene data between browsers.